 A good plan will help your child:

-- learn how to improve behaviour and understand how it affects other people
+- learn how to improve his behaviour and understand how it affects other people

-- manage strong emotions such as anger and anxiety
+- manage strong emotions like anger and anxiety

-These things will help your child with making and keeping friends, being assertive without getting angry, accepting no for an answer and playing cooperatively.
+These things will help your child with making and keeping friends, saying what she thinks without getting angry, accepting no for an answer and playing well with others.

 A good behaviour management plan will also help you cope with your child’s challenging behaviour by helping you:

 - understand the causes of your child’s challenging behaviour

 - work out how you can increase your child’s positive behaviour and manage his challenging behaviour